stefan-code-js/tabledadrian/content/legal/crypto-tc.md

 You must comply with local laws.

 ## 4. Utility Language
-NFTs are utility tokens for access, not investments.
+Digital perks delivered through crypto payments confer access only; they are not investment products.

-## 5. Ownership Verification
+## 5. Verification
-Verified via blockchain.
+Access credentials may reference blockchain records; concierge verification remains authoritative.

 ## 6. Change Policy
 Terms may change.